Polymer/old-docs-site/resources/faq.md

 ### What's your mobile story? {#onmobile}

-One of our core goals is for {{site.project_title}} to work on mobile as a first-class citizen.
-For example, many parts of {{site.project_title}} work on Chrome for Android and Mobile Safari today.
-We're also investigating responsive components that can automatically configure themselves correctly on desktop, tablets, and phones.
+One of our core goals is for {{site.project_title}} to work on modern mobile browsers as a first-class citizen.
+Check out [Topeka](/apps/topeka/), one of our sample apps, to see it in action.

 ### What does this have to do with x-tags? {#xtags}